 Your body will also increase your heart rate and blood pressure.

-The increased heart rate will speed up the rate at which blood moves through your body, allowing it to get oxygen to your tissue.
+The increased heart rate will speed up the rate at which blood moves through your body, allowing it to get oxygen to your tissues.
 Increased blood pressure also helps speed blood through the body.

 Your body will increase its metabolism by producing more epinephrine and adrenaline.